cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.4v0.1
 If sharing outside of the organization, then agencies SHALL disable sharing of files with individuals who are not using a Google account.

-- Rationale
-  - To ensure that all shared documents are secured, and that agencies are able to control dissemination of the files, agencies shall only share files with individuals using a google account.
+- _Rationale:_ To ensure that all shared documents are secured, and that agencies are able to control dissemination of the files, agencies shall only share files with individuals using a google account.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023
 - Note:
   - This policy only applies if external sharing is allowed in Policy 1.1